-Harry waited for Salazar to rearrange his serpent.
+Harry watched Salazar rearrange his serpent.
 ‘I need to speak to Sirius, but afterward, I’ve a few questions.’

-Harry fished Sirius’ mirror out of the top drawer of Salazar’s desk and walked back over the bridge.
-He conjured a seat up and turned his back toward one of the dark alcoves.
+He fished Sirius’ mirror out of the top drawer of Salazar’s desk and walked back over the bridge, conjuring a seat up and turning his back toward one of the dark alcoves.
 There, Sirius can’t see anything particularly suspicious now, just in case he says anything to Dumbledore.

 ‘Sirius,’ Harry murmured at the mirror.

 Condensation crept across the glass, then it flared white and his godfather’s face appeared.